David-Xilo/personal-portfolio-main-back/README.md

 Critical Issues (High Priority)

-1. No Authentication/Authorization - src/internal/controllers/controller_manager.go:34-95
-   - All endpoints are public with no authentication
-   - No user session management or API key validation
-   - Anyone can access all data
-2. Panic on Database Errors - src/internal/database/postgres_db.go:23,41
-   - panic(err) calls can crash the entire application
-   - Should use proper error handling instead
 3. Potential Memory Leak - src/internal/middleware/rate_limiter.go:26-37
    - IP addresses stored indefinitely in memory map
    - No cleanup mechanism for old entries